Microsoft/azure-docs.tr-tr/articles/ansible/ansible-devtest-labs-configure.md

   register: output
 ```

-## <a name="create-the-lab-virtual-network"></a>Laboratuvar sanal ağ oluşturma
+## <a name="create-the-lab-virtual-network"></a>Laboratuvar sanal ağını oluşturma

-Aşağıdaki bu görev varsayılan Laboratuvar sanal ağ oluşturur.
+Aşağıdaki görev, varsayılan laboratuvar sanal ağını oluşturur.

 ```yml
 - name: Create the lab virtual network